arpitbbhayani/articles/blogs/function-overloading.md

 22
 ```

-When we invoke `area` with one argument it returns area of circle and when we pass two arguments it invokes the function that computes area of rectangle.
+When we invoke `area` with one argument it returns the area of a circle and when we pass two arguments it invokes the function that computes area of rectangle.
 You could see entire working demo [here](https://repl.it/@arpitbbhayani/Python-Function-Overloading).

 # Conclusion